-- SECTION 5.
+SECTION 5.
 AMENDMENT.
-Subsection 2 of section 44-04-18.1 of the North Dakota Century Code is amended and reenacted as follows: - 2.
-Except as otherwise specifically provided by law, personal information regarding a public employee contained in an employee's personnel record or given to the state or a political subdivision by the employee in the course of employment is exempt.
-As used in this section, "personal information" means a person's home address; home telephone number; photograph; medical information; motor vehicle operator's identification number; payroll deduction information; the name, address, telephone number, and date of birth of any dependent or emergency contact; any credit, debit, or electronic fund transfer card number; and any account number at a bank or other financial institution. - SECTION 6.
+Subsection 2 of section 44-04-18.1 of the North Dakota Century Code is amended and reenacted as follows:

+2. Except as otherwise specifically provided by law, personal information regarding a public employee contained in an employee's personnel record or given to the state or a political subdivision by the employee in the course of employment is exempt.
+As used in this section, "personal information" means a person's home address; home telephone number; photograph; medical information; motor vehicle operator's identification number; payroll deduction information; the name, address, telephone number, and date of birth of any dependent or emergency contact; any credit, debit, or electronic fund transfer card number; and any account number at a bank or other financial institution.

+SECTION 6.
 AMENDMENT.
-Section 44-04-18.4 of the North Dakota Century Code is amended and reenacted as follows: - 44-04-18.4.
-Confidentiality of trade secret, proprietary, commercial, and financial information. - 1.
-Trade secret, proprietary, commercial, and financial information is confidential if it is of a privileged nature and it has not been previously publicly disclosed. - 2.
+Section 44-04-18.4 of the North Dakota Century Code is amended and reenacted as follows:

+44-04-18.4.
+Confidentiality of trade secret, proprietary, commercial, and financial information.

+- 1. Trade secret, proprietary, commercial, and financial information is confidential if it is of a privileged nature and it has not been previously publicly disclosed. - 2.
 "Trade secret" includes: - a.
 A computer software program and components of a computer software program which are subject to a copyright or a patent, and any formula, pattern, compilation, program, device, method, technique, or process supplied to any state agency, institution, department, or board which is the subject of efforts by the supplying person or organization to maintain its secrecy and that may derive independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons or organizations that might obtain economic value from its disclosure or use; and - b.
-A discovery or innovation which is subject to a patent or a copyright, and any formula, pattern, compilation, program, device, method, technique, or process supplied to or prepared by any public entity which is the subject of efforts by the supplying or preparing entity, person, business, or industry to maintain its

-Fifty-ninth Legislative Assembly 1 secrecy and that may derive independent economic value, actual or potential, 2 from not being generally known to, and not being readily ascertainable by 3 proper means by, any person who might obtain economic value from its 4 disclosure or use.
-5 3.
-"Proprietary information" includes information received from a sponsor of research 6 conducted by a public entity, as well as any discovery or innovation generated by 7 that research, technical, financial, and marketing information and other documents 8 related to the commercialization, and any other discovery or innovation produced 9 by the public entity which an employee or the entity intends to commercialize.
-10 This section does not limit or otherwise affect a record pertaining to any rule of the 11 state department of health or to any record pertaining to the application for a 12 permit or license necessary to do business or to expand business operations 13 within this state, except as otherwise provided by law.
-14
+A discovery or innovation which is subject to a patent or a copyright, and any formula, pattern, compilation, program, device, method, technique, or process supplied to or prepared by any public entity which is the subject of efforts by the supplying or preparing entity, person, business, or industry to maintain its secrecy and that may derive independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, any person who might obtain economic value from its disclosure or use. - 3.
+"Proprietary information" includes information received from a sponsor of research conducted by a public entity, as well as any discovery or innovation generated by that research, technical, financial, and marketing information and other documents related to the commercialization, and any other discovery or innovation produced by the public entity which an employee or the entity intends to commercialize. - 4.
+This section does not limit or otherwise affect a record pertaining to any rule of the state department of health or to any record pertaining to the application for a permit or license necessary to do business or to expand business operations within this state, except as otherwise provided by law. - 5.
+Unless made confidential under subsection 1, the following economic development records and information are exempt: - a.
+Records and information pertaining to a prospective location of a business or industry, including the identity, nature, and location of the business or industry, when no previous public disclosure has been made by the business or industry of the interest or intent of the business or industry to locate in, relocate within, or expand within this state.
+This exemption does not include records pertaining to the application for permits or licenses necessary to do business or to expand business operations within this state, except as otherwise provided by law.